AntonioTorres23/OpenGL_Notes/Shadow Mapping.md

 glBindFramebuffer(GL_FRAMEBUFFER, 0);
 ```

 We only need the depth information when rendering the scene from the light's perspective so there is no need for a color buffer.
-A framebuffer object however is not complete without a color buffer
+A framebuffer object however is not complete without a color buffer so we need to